Equity, Diversity and Inclusion Training

 🎒 PERS 020: Equity, Diversity and Inclusion Starter Pack

-This micro-credential offering launches in June 2023.
+This micro-credential offering launched in June 2023.
 The course is open to anyone and provides a Canadian lens on eight topics, including inclusion at work, anti-racism, understanding ableism, queer essentials, decolonizing business and turning allyship into action.

 Commitment: One month, self-paced